HxX2/stiches/README.md

 ### Colors

-The project uses a custom color scheme with `secondary-400` (#B10F2E) as the primary brand color.
+The project uses a custom color scheme with `secondary` (#B10F2E) as the brand color.
 Modify colors in `tailwind.config.mjs`.

 For comprehensive theme customization, use the [HeroUI Theme Builder](https://www.heroui.com/themes) to generate a complete color palette and design system for your entire team.